tmaximini/maxi.io/src/projects/amadeo.md

 tech:
   - react
   - redux
+  - express
   - mongodb
   - phantomjs
 ---

 Amadeo is a startup that aims to simplify the insurance process for young people.
-You fill out an interactive questionaire about your life situation and Amadeo uses your data to scrape various insurance partner sites and propose you a tailored, customizable package.
-The project involved lots of remote scraping via phantomjs, a node.js / mongodb backend as well as a state-of-the-art react powered frontend.
-Due to legal difficulties the project never went live after the prototype.
+Instead of handling heaps of paperwork you fill out an interactive questionaire about your life situation and Amadeo uses your data to scrape various insurance partner sites and propose you a tailored, customizable package.
+The project involved lots of remote scraping via phantomjs, a node.js / express backend as well as a state-of-the-art react powered frontend.